tungstenfabric/docs/tungsten-fabric-cloud-native-user-guide/how-to-enable-kubevirt-kubernetes.rst

-Starting in Tungsten Fabric Release 2011, you can use KubeVirt to allow VMs to run in any Kubernetes-orchestrated environments that use Contrail as the Container Networking Interface (CNI).
+Starting in Tungsten Fabric Release 2011, you can use KubeVirt to allow VMs to run in any Kubernetes-orchestrated environments that use TF as the Container Networking Interface (CNI).

 This document provides the instructions for installing KubeVirt in any Kubernetes environment that is using Tungsten Fabric.
 This document